gabijasa/UX_UI_Portfolio/README.md

 # Area Retreat UX/UI Project

-**Project:** Area Retreat – hotel and spa website

-**Description:**
+## About the Project
-UX/UI project for a hotel and spa website.
-I developed user flows, wireframes, and interfaces in Figma, focusing on usability, visual clarity, and an engaging user experience.
+UX/UI project for a hotel and spa website aimed at improving user navigation and booking experience.

-**Tools & Skills:**
+## My Role
+- Conducted user research
+- Created user flows and wireframes
+- Designed UI interfaces and interactive prototypes in Figma

+## Tools & Skills
-Figma, Wireframing, Prototyping, Usability Testing, User Research
+Figma, User Research, Wireframing, Prototyping, Usability Testing, AI tools

+## Outcome / Focus
+The project focused on usability, visual clarity, and creating an intuitive user experience.

 **Note:**
 This project was created as part of my UX/UI reskilling journey and shows my process from research to interface design.